hirenlimbad/StaffScan-Hack2023/readme.md

 ## Usage

-* Employees can log time in/out with face recognition
+* Employees can punch in punch out with face recognition.
 * Admins have access to dashboards for attendance, leave, tasks etc.
 * Tasks can be assigned to individuals or groups
 * Leave requests visible to admins